There's a lot more unused characters that are documented here

 An unused character folder can be found within the game's files by the name SanSweet.
 It has an unusually large collision box when loaded into the game, and every body part aside from hands and face are invisible.
 SanSweet can be used in-game if a copy of the BENKENOBI.TXT file is inserted into the character folder and renamed SANSWEET.TXT.
 When opened in model viewer Noesis (shown above), its colors are properly defined.
 Based on the name and appearance of the character, it can be assumed that it was meant to represent Steve Sansweet, owner of the largest collection of Star Wars memorabilia.

-An unused character found in the game's files by the name Spaceman.
+An unused character found in the game's files by the name Spaceman which is from the LEGO Launch Command theme from 1995.
 The character seems to just be a test character leftover from LEGO Star Wars The Video Game.
 The face mesh is unfinished as shown by the image above.
 Some other parts of the model seem to be slightly incorrect as evident by the hands.

 Unused Game Mechanic

-Found in the game files is this rotating unused object, when the player touch it, the player will get the powerup effect from the bluesphere.
-While the change to a blueshpere is unknown, its might be reminiscent from the old E3 Demo of Lego Star Wars: The Video Game.
-Noting that the code for this unused powerup is still left in the game and is still functionnal, there just the "powerup" text missing.
+Found in the game files is this rotating unused object, when the player touches it, the player will get the power up effect from the blue ball.
+While the change to a blue ball is unknown, it might be reminiscent from the old E3 Demo of Lego Star Wars: The Video Game.
+Noting that the code for this unused powerup is still left in the game and is still functional, it's just the "powerup" text that is missing.

 All four music tracks for Dexter's Diner from the first game can be found in the game's music folder.
 It is possible that the player would have originally ventured to Dexter's Diner to play through the prequel levels, but all levels in the final game are accessed through the Mos Eisley Cantina, with the diner nowhere to be found.